Old Buckenham Airfield: Electric Flight

-The airfield was the first in the UK to install and commission an electric aircraft charging point, available for public use from July 2021, and is the home of the NUNCATS project which is testing a prototype electric CH750, with a production version intended for use in the developing world, powered by a network of solar chargers at small unmade landing strips.
+The airfield was the first in the UK to install and commission an electric aircraft charging point, available for public use from July 2021, and is the home of the NUNCATS project which is testing a prototype electric Zenith CH750, with a production version intended for use in the developing world, powered by a network of solar chargers at small unmade landing strips.
 The factory is planned to be based in a World War 2 building at the airfield.
 The charger and project have been the subject of an official visit by Parliamentary Under-Secretary of State for Transport Robert Courts.

 Old Buckenham Airshow

 In December 2011 it was announced that the Old Buckenham Airshow would return in 2012.
 The show had not gone ahead in 2011 due to the financial climate and management issues.
 It was later confirmed that the headline act would be the Old Flying Machine Company Spitfire and Mustang Duo of MH434 and Mustang "Ferocious Frankie" both of which belonged to the late Ray Hanna.

 The airfield management declared the 2012 Airshow a success and announced that the Airshow would once again become an annual event.
 On 25 October 2012, it was announced that the 2013 Airshow would be a two-day event.
 Subsequent announcements from the airfield indicated that the main acts would be the return of the Spitfire and Mustang Duo, together with a World Record attempt by Brendan O'Brien.
 O'Brien was attempting a new world record; the shortest distance truck top landing recorded.
 Wind conditions on the day meant that O'Briens chances of success were slim and he came within inches of achieving his goal on the 5th attempt.
 On landing, it was agreed that the record would be attempted again in 2014.